Cabinet collective responsibility: Ireland

 In 1992, the Beef Tribunal was investigating allegations of political corruption, and wanted to take evidence from a minister about cabinet meetings at which controversial proposals had been discussed.
 The Supreme Court ruled in 1993 that such discussions could not be disclosed because Article 28.4.2° required absolute confidentiality of cabinet discussions (though not of decisions which were formally recorded).
 The Seventeenth Amendment of the Constitution was passed by referendum in 1997 to add Article 28.4.3°, which allows such disclosures in exceptional circumstances.

+New Zealand

+In New Zealand, the principle of cabinet confidentiality is always observed.
+However, Cabinet solidarity can be weakened in coalition governments in which members from junior parties in the cabinet can openly dissent on specific policies through "agree to disagree" arrangements.

 United Kingdom

 The United Kingdom practices cabinet collective responsibility.
 The prime minister selects a number of cabinet ministers from the House of Commons and the House of Lords.
 Once selected as cabinet ministers, each minister leads one of the government departments.
 Cabinet ministers respond to oral questions from MPs.
 The cabinet members, along with the Prime Minister, schedule weekly closed door sessions to discuss the collective stance of the cabinet to avoid inconsistent responses from cabinet ministers.
 The solidarity of the cabinet is consistently challenged by the opposition in an attempt to create contradictions between cabinet ministers.
 It is therefore imperative for the cabinet members to have their responses as common and similar as possible.

 In the United Kingdom, the doctrine applies to all members of the government, from members of the cabinet down to Parliamentary Private Secretaries.
 Its inner workings are set out in the Ministerial Code.
 On occasion, this principle has been suspended; most notably in the 1930s when in Britain the National Government allowed its Liberal members to oppose the introduction of protective tariffs; and again when Harold Wilson allowed Cabinet members to campaign both for and against the 1975 referendum on whether the UK should remain in the European Economic Community.
 In 2003, Tony Blair allowed Clare Short to stay in the cabinet, despite her public opposition to the 2003 Iraq War; however, she later resigned.

 Prime Minister David Cameron suspended the cabinet collective responsibility doctrine for the 2016 EU referendum, following the precedent set by Harold Wilson in 1975.
 Prominent cabinet ministers including Michael Gove and Chris Grayling opted to make use of the relaxation by campaigning to leave.